d4n3sh/thedaneshproject/content/posts/2007-02-05-tmnet-restoration-complete.md

 ---
 [<img src="/techblog/wp-content/uploads/2007/01/tmnet-logo.png" title="tmnet-logo.png" alt="tmnet-logo.png" align="left" />][1]TMNET has announced that restoration work for all the submarine lines that went down during the Taiwan earth quake have been fully restored.

-I did see some inprovement in my internation access speed but nothin to go &#8220;WOW&#8221; about.
+I did see some inprovement in my internation access speed but nothin to go "WOW" about.

 Full article at TMNET: